7 Steps for Penetration Testing: Why Penetration Testing?

 Nmap penetration testing tool discover the vulnerabilities

-Now, for web application, the scanning can be either static or dynamic.
+Now, for web applications, the scanning can be either static or dynamic.

 A. Static Analysis

-Static analysis is the process of find out the vulnerable functions within the code, detecting errors, libraries and logic that have implemented in application.
+Static analysis is the process of finding out the vulnerable functions within the code, and detecting errors, libraries, and logic that have been implemented in the application.

-The main aim of static analysis is identify the weaknesses within source code before running an application.
+The main aim of static analysis is to identify the weaknesses within the source code before running an application.
 This can be done by manual process but using automated tools is much more effective.
-There are various automated tools of static code analysis.
+There are various automated tools for static code analysis.
 Here are the top 10 Static Code Analysis Tools for Java, C++, C# and Python:

 1. Raxis